yegor256/blog/_drafts/defensive.md

 What do we achieve with this approach?
 First and foremost &mdash; smaller objects.
-And smaller objects always mean higher maintainability.
+And smaller objects always mean higher **maintainability**.
 Our `DefaultReport` class will always stay small, no matter how many validations we may invent in the future.
-The more things we need to validate, the more validating decorators we'll create.
+The more things we need to validate, the more validating decorators we will create.
 All of them will be small and cohesive.
 And we'll be able to put them together in different variations.

-Besides that, this approach makes our code much more reusable, since classes are performing very few operations and don't defend themselves by default.
+Besides that, this approach makes our code much more **reusable**, since classes are performing very few operations and don't defend themselves by default.
 When being defensive is an important feature, we'll use validating decorators.
 But this will not always be the case.
 Sometimes validation is just